shang1101/learngit/readme.txt

 git is a free software;
-Git is a version control system.
+Git is a distribute version control system.